This is a project that is hard to justify. Watching a fuel pressure gauge is like watching paint dry.

 Position the gauge on the stock and mark the circumference of the gauge body, (not the bezel, yellow arrow photograph below) making sure it lines up with its final mounting position.

 I used a jigsaw with a fine metal blade to cut the hole.
 Be careful on this, the bezel face of the gauge is quite narrow, it will not cover a sloppy cut.

 Trial fit the gauge to make sure it fits and the bezel face overlaps the opening.

-If you have done this right, the painted bracket looks as if it was made by someone who has some skill sets, not just hammered up on the sidewalk.
+If you have done this right, the painted bracket should looks as if it was made by someone who has some skill sets, not just hammered up on your sidewalk.

-Based on the desired location, there would be no clearance to attach a hose to the bottom of the fuel gauge from the fuel rail.
-I could not source a right angle adapter, so I made one up from two different fittings.
+Based on the desired mounting location, there would be no clearance to attach a hose to the bottom of the fuel gauge from the fuel rail.
+I could not source a right angle adapter, so I made one up from two different fittings. (photographs below).

 I wanted the gauge to read directly off the fuel rail.
 That would require a connection at the rail itself.
 For the Pre-HE engines, the cold start injector hose connection is ideal.